Little Fires Everywhere (miniseries)

-Little Fires Everywhere is an American drama streaming television series, based on the 2017 novel of the same name by Celeste Ng.
-It premiered on Hulu on March 18, 2020 and consists of eight episodes.
+Little Fires Everywhere is an American drama television miniseries, based on the 2017 novel of the same name by Celeste Ng.
+It premiered on Hulu on March 18, 2020 and consists of 8 episodes.
 The series stars Reese Witherspoon and Kerry Washington, both of whom were also executive producers, alongside Liz Tigelaar, Lauren Neustadter, and Pilar Savone.
-Set in the Cleveland suburb of Shaker Heights, Ohio during the late 1990s, it features Witherspoon and Washington as mothers from different socioeconomic backgrounds.
+Set in the Cleveland suburb of Shaker Heights, Ohio, during the late 1990s, it features Witherspoon and Washington as mothers from different socioeconomic backgrounds.

 Premise

 Little Fires Everywhere follows "the intertwined fates of the picture-perfect Richardson family and an enigmatic mother and daughter who upend their lives.
 The story explores the weight of secrets, the nature of art and identity, the ferocious pull of motherhood – and the danger in believing that following the rules can avert disaster."